Synopsis: The challenge of profitably from making EVs will change the landscape.

 Yes, BYD and Tesla are profitable so far, but SAIC and Geely may be very close, and other brands most likely have profitable products.

-Several brands will manage to make niche vehicles at a profit.
-The challenge is making mass market EVs at a profit.
+Several brands will manage to make niche vehicles at a profit, because matching the scale of competitors within the niche requires relatively small volumes.
+The challenge is making mass market EVs at a profit, where the volume required to be more competitive are far more significant.

 Very few legacy brands.
 Mercedes, Porsche, and perhaps BMW from the premium brands.
 Even lower volume brands are more brands than companies and could change owners.

+As for the top 5?
 Hyundai, Stellantis, GM and Renault all will probably give it a serious try.
 Toyota is less likely, and VW without Herbert Diess may not really try either.
+Of all of them, at this point only Hyundai/Kia seems to have a real chance for the top 5.

 Total production volume fundamentally dictates price.